jerrythomas/datasciencecoursera/README.md

-# datasciencecoursera
+# Coursera Data Science

-Coursera Data Science
+For the Course "Data Scientist's Toolbox"